jupyter-governance/jupyter-foundation-governing-board/doc/index.md

 ## Where information is located

+### Our GitHub repository

-- [Our GitHub repository](https://github.com/jupyter-governance/jupyter-foundation-governing-board) has all the source files for this team compass.
+[Our GitHub repository](https://github.com/jupyter-governance/jupyter-foundation-governing-board) has all the source files for this team compass.

+(google-drive)=

+### Board Google Drive Folder

-- [The Governing Board Google Drive folder](https://drive.google.com/drive/folders/1RIBUYQk8xN1-vHs4bqLM8Chj8tWOfM90?usp=drive_link) has most of our working documents.
+**The Governing Board Google Drive folder** has most of our working documents.
+We don't share this link publicly since it has sensitive information.
+For access, please message one of the board members.

+## Guidelines for sensitive information

+This is a public website, so only provide information and links that are reasonable to be shared publicly.
+_Avoid sharing links to sensitive information, even if it is behind an authentication wall_.
+For now we wish to be biased on the conservative side and reduce the risk of unwanted access.

+If you'd like to share sensitive information, document its existence here, and provide general directions for how to find it in [the Board's Google Drive](#google-drive).